"Self/Less": A Movie Review.

 An attitude of contempt for the humanity of people like Eric Garner (or myself) suggests that America's Constitutional promise of equal protection of the laws and due process has become a lie.

-There has not yet been a communication of a decision to avoid or "not proceed" with an investigation of the matters brought to the attention of the authorities by me that include allegations of rape, kidnapping, theft, computer crimes, misrepresentations of legal authority, false identifications as public officials, obstructions of justice, perjury and other public lying by New Jersey lawyers and officials as well as various other frauds (using U.S. mails) emanating from New Jersey. ("John McGill, Esq., the OAE, and New Jersey Corruption.")
+There has not yet been a communication of a decision to avoid or "not proceed" with an investigation of the matters brought to the attention of the authorities by me that include allegations of rape, kidnapping, theft, computer crimes, misrepresentations of legal authority, false identifications as public officials, obstructions of justice, perjury and other public lying by New Jersey lawyers and officials as well as various other frauds (using U.S. mails) emanating from New Jersey and many other criminal offenses. ("John McGill, Esq., the OAE, and New Jersey Corruption.")

 The only official response (so far) that I am aware of is silence together with "cooperation" with that silence from a frightened and docile media.